Mythmaker28/arrest-molecules/README.md

 This data package accompanies the manuscript "Molecular Arrest in Biological Regulation: A Unifying Framework for Natural Compounds with Dampening Effects" submitted to *Frontiers in Pharmacology*.

 The package contains:
-- Curated molecular properties for 6 paradigmatic arrest compounds
+- Curated molecular properties for **10 paradigmatic compounds** spanning the full arrest-oscillation continuum
 - Calculated pharmacological metrics (API, EMC, NCR, AKR, PARI)
 - Uncertainty quantification via Monte Carlo simulation
-- Confidence grading for 42 quantitative predictions
+- Confidence grading for 44 quantitative predictions
 - Executable code for reproducing all calculations
+- **5 extended case studies** (ibogaine/noribogaine, resveratrol, fasting/breathing, psilocybin/LSD, AI memory)
 - Data dictionary and usage protocols

-**No new experimental data were generated.** All values are derived from published literature (85 primary sources cited in main manuscript).
+**No new experimental data were generated.** All values are derived from published literature (95+ primary sources cited in main manuscript and supplements).

 ---